 Pathogens can be bacteria, protozoa or viruses.
 Bacteria, for example, are commonly found in water; it is when they start to increase in numbers that are above safe levels that water contamination occurs.
-Two of the most common pathogen pollutants are Coliform and E. coli bacteria.
+Two of the most common pathogenic bacteria are coliform and E. coli bacteria.
 Coliforms are normally present in the environment in safe levels and can actually be used to detect other pathogens in water.
-However, Water Filter Review reports that if coliforms increase in numbers, it can be dangerous for the health of the environment.
-The presence of E. coli bacteria indicates that water has been contaminated with human or animal wastes.
+However, if coliforms increase in number, they can be dangerous for the health of the environment.
+The presence of E. coli bacteria usually indicates that water has been contaminated with human or animal waste.

-Inorganic materials such as heavy metals--arsenic, mercury, copper, chromium, zinc and barium, for example--though harmless in small concentrations, act as pollutants when they end up concentrated in water.
+Inorganic materials — in particular heavy metals like arsenic, mercury, copper, chromium, zinc and barium — though harmless in very small concentrations, act as pollutants when they end up concentrated in water.
 This can be due to leaching from waste disposal, increased human activity or industrial accidents.
-This kind of water pollution can cause severe health problems in humans and other organisms, up to and including death.
+This kind of water pollution, especially in higher concentrations, can cause severe health problems in humans and other organisms, up to and including death.

-These materials contain molecules which have carbon in their make-up.
-One of the most frequently detected volatile organic chemicals is Methyl Tertiary Butyl Ether (MTBE).
-MTBE was used as an air-cleaning gas additive, and was once added to gasoline.
+These materials contain molecules that have carbon in their makeup.
+One of the most frequently detected volatile organic chemicals is methyl tert-butyl ether (MTBE).
+MTBE was formerly used as an air-cleaning gas additive.
 Although it is now a banned chemical, it will take years before MBTE is thoroughly removed from contaminated water systems.
-Water contaminated with this organic chemical can cause leukemia, lymphoma and tumors in testicles, the thyroid glands and kidneys.
+Water contaminated with this organic chemical can cause leukemia, lymphoma and tumors in the testicles, thyroid glands and kidneys.

-Macroscopic pollution is when large, visible items pollute the water.
-The first common pollutant is trash--paper, plastic or food waste.
-It is either thrown directly into the water or washed away by the rain into a body of water.
-Other types of macroscopic pollution include nurdles (small waterborne plastic pellets); pieces of wood; metals; and even obvious things like shipwrecks.
-This form of pollution is the most manageable, however it is an urgent environmental issue that these larger pollutants be removed in order to avoid loss of life in aquatic animals and contamination upon the chemical breakdown of these objects.
+Other types of macroscopic pollution include nurdles (small plastic pellets), pieces of wood, metal, and even obvious things like shipwrecks and shipping containers.
+This form of water pollution is arguably the most manageable, however it is an urgent environmental issue that these larger pollutants be removed in order to avoid disruption of aquatic ecosystems and contamination upon the chemical breakdown of these objects.